BongoHive/internship-program/README.md

 ### React
-> Read all the resources provided in the respective assignments
+> Please read all the resources provided in the respective assignments.

 - [Create a portfolio](https://classroom.github.com/a/qnsZn1ui)
 - [Create a simple todo](https://classroom.github.com/a/_4d2ae2U)